plausible/docs/docs/custom-event-goals.md

 Feel free to replace `Media Played` with a more suitable name for your custom event.

-## Code example for users of website builders such as Webflow, Shopify and Wix,
+## Code examples for website builders such as Webflow, Shopify and Wix

-Some website builders will impose limitations on adding custom attributes to HTML elements.
-One such limitation is the inability to add double quotes to attribute values.
-Since valid JSON requires double quotes, the above-presented examples will not work in these cases.

-Use the following workaround to track custom events in case double quotes are not allowed attribute values in your WYSIWYG website builder. *This does only work when you do not intend to use custom properties.*
+Some website builders do not allow you to add double quotes to attribute values.
+The above-presented examples will not work in those cases.
+Use the following workaround to track custom events in case double quotes are not allowed attribute values in your website builder. *This works only when you do not intend to send custom properties.*

 ### 1. Add a `data-analytics` attribute tag on the link you want to track